wp-plugins/editorial-calendar/readme.txt

 = 1.0 =
 * We got the message from our users and added an edit link that takes you to the WordPress edit page in addition to the quick edit dialog in the calendar.
+* The calendar will now remember the last date and start there again the next time you access it.
 * The calendar quick edit screen now shows the post author.
 * Sticky posts are now available in the calendar.
 Schedule them like any other post.
 * The calendar now supports Greek.
 Thanks to <a href="http://aenaon.biz/">Mihalis Papanousis</a>.